edo-lucio/blockchain-brawler-bot/README.md

 You must have an Anchor wallet in order to use this script

 # Good to go !
-I will appreciate any comments and critiques.
+I will appreciate any comments and critiques about this project.
+Also you can suggest me other play to earn games that you would like to automate.

 Tips are also well regarded !
 You can send them to c2crc.wam